How to write effective Google Ads copy for PPC (with best practices and examples)

 Using search keywords in the headlines and text at the top of a landing page tells the visitor, “You’re in the right place.
 We have what you’re looking for.” (“This is your caffè Americano,” if you will.)

 Unfortunately, swapping text on landing pages isn’t quite as easy as doing it in ad copy.
-If your landing pages need to be hardcoded, then logic might suggest that you need to create a new page for each different keyword phrase you’re targeting.
+If your landing pages need to be hardcoded, then logic might suggest that you need to create a new landing page for each different keyword phrase you’re targeting.
 In our opinion, though, unless you’re driving extremely high traffic through those pages, this isn’t necessary.

 Instead, choose some common phrases—likely the most highly searched variants of your keywords—and turn them into headlines.
 Ideally, the number of pages you’ll need to create will go down depending on the number of keyword phrases you have in your account.